 I’m pretty good with finance.
 So I did the numbers really quick and I was like, all right.
 Even if I don’t have any members for the next nine months, we can keep the doors open as it were.
 I could pay the rent, I could pay all the minimum things.
 We didn’t have a huge overhead.
 So, I didn’t have a lot of coaches or anything else like that.
 So it kind of sucked, to be honest with you.
 But sitting down and looking at it, I was like, all right, what can I do with this time?
 And that’s actually when I got involved with Two-Brain, we were all shut down and I was like, I don’t have any systems in place and I don’t even know where to start.
 So let’s start looking around and I’ll be honest with you, I have no idea how I even ended up with Two-Brain.
 I’m very thankful that I did.
-Because just as soon as I saw the roadmap, I was like, yep, this is it.
+Because just as soon as I saw the Growth ToolKit, I was like, yep, this is it.
 This is what I want right here,

 I’ll take credit then.
 And I’ll just say you must’ve listened to an episode of Two-Brain Radio and couldn’t resist and signed up.
 So let’s just go with that.
 Is that cool?